Creativity projects Utrecht

 Description: This project focuses on the measurement of creative problem solving (CPS) in primary education.
 CPS requires both knowledge and creative thinking in cycles of divergent and convergent thinking.
 As such, it is exactly CPS contemporary society demands us to address from an early age on; to find out what students can – creatively – do with their knowledge.
 Because no ideal assessment tool for creative problem solving has been developed yet, we aim to develop one within this project.
 After the validation of this tool, we will focus on teachers’ assessment of CPS in relation to teachers’ creativity, perceptions of creativity, and interpersonal behavior.
 In the final part, we will focus on self-assessment by students and on individual differences between students, such as differences in intelligence and distractibility.

-Project: Increasing creative problem solving in an integrated geometry and visual art program (2015 – 2018)
+Project: Increasing creative problem solving in an integrated geometry and visual art program (defended in November, 2019)

 Description: This research studies the effect on an integrated geometry and visual art program for primary school students (grade 4-6).
 In this project we developed a teaching sequence, consisting of 9 lessons, in which geometry and visual art are integrated with the aim to develop students’ creative problem solving in visual art and geometry and students’ geometrical knowledge.
 In addition we developed a professional development program for teachers with the aim to change teachers’ attitude towards teaching for creativity and to teach teachers how to enhance students’ creative thinking within the teaching sequence.
 From September to December 2016 the program is piloted.
 From February – June 2017 the effect of the program will be studied by using an experimental and a control group.